hugolu/learn-scala/myNote/monads-are-elephants-part-4.md

   private class WorldStateImpl(id:BigInt) ...
 ```

 The IOAction factory and SimpleAction remain the same.
 The IOAction class gets the monad methods.
-Per the monad laws, map is just defined in terms of flatMap and what we're using as unit for now. flatMap defers all the hard work to a new IOAction implementation called ChainedAction.
+Per the monad laws, map is just defined in terms of flatMap and what we're using as unit for now.
+flatMap defers all the hard work to a new IOAction implementation called ChainedAction.

 The trick in ChainedAction is its apply method.
 First it calls action1 with the first world state.
 This results in a second world state and an intermediate result.
-The function it was chained to needs that result and in return the function generates another action: action2. action2 is called with the second world state and the tuple that come out is the end result.
+The function it was chained to needs that result and in return the function generates another action: action2.
+action2 is called with the second world state and the tuple that come out is the end result.
 Remember that none of this will happen until the main driver passes in an initial WorldState object.

-## A Test Drive
+## 測試驅動器 (A Test Drive)

 At some point you may have wondered why getString and putString weren't renamed to something like createGetStringAction/createPutStringAction since that's in fact what they do.
 For an answer, look at what happens when we stick 'em in our old friend "for".

 ```scala
 object HelloWorld_v4 extends IOApplication_v4 {